srnichols/StampsPattern/docs/DOCS.md

 # 📚 Azure Stamps Pattern - Documentation Sitemap

----

-> **Executive Summary:**
+Quick summary
-> This documentation hub is your single source of truth for the Azure Stamps Pattern.
-It provides a complete, role-based navigation guide for onboarding, learning, and mastering the architecture, deployment, operations, and compliance of the Stamps Pattern.
+Your single source of truth for the Azure Stamps Pattern, organized by role and learning path to help you navigate architecture, deployment, operations, security, and compliance.

----
+- What’s inside: Role-based paths, quick links, and deep-dive references
+- Best for: Newcomers, developers/DevOps, architects, IT leaders, and compliance
+- Outcomes: Faster onboarding and easier navigation across the docs suite

 ## 👤 Who Should Use This Guide?